Explore Public Holidays in Vietnam and enjoy vibrant traditions, cultural experiences, and meaningful travel moments with Vietnamtour 247.

 1. New Year’s Day

-Vietnam celebrates New Year’s Day, or “Tết Dương Lịch,” on January 1st of each year, following the Gregorian calendar.
-It symbolizes the start of a new calendar year and is a time for people to gather, reflect on the previous year, and look forward to the opportunities and challenges ahead.
+Vietnam celebrates New Year’s Day, known as Tết Dương Lịch, on January 1st each year in accordance with the Gregorian calendar.
+This occasion marks the beginning of a new calendar year and is part of the public holidays in Vietnam, symbolizing reflection on the past year and hopeful anticipation for the opportunities and challenges ahead.

 2. Lunar New Year – The Longest Public Holiday in Vietnam